Gvalch-ca/gvalchca-pcb-wiki/SpaccPad/firmware/zmk/README.md

 # SpaccPad ZMK frimware
 ## This firmware is created by NeonKnight.
-As for 2021.07.24, it is untested.
-Please read NeonKnight's instructions below before useing this firmware.
+As for 2021.08.10, it is confirmed working.
+Please read NeonKnight's instructions below before using this firmware.

 This is a ZMK port of Gvalchca's SpaccPad firmware which uses SI (Space Invaders) style switches for a macro pad with the capabilities of using two encoders.